Learn Here, Work Here, Graduate Here

 How to Find Employment On Campus

-- Students who wish to work on campus must complete an online Application for On Campus Student Employment.
+- Students who wish to work on campus must complete an online Application for On Campus Student Employment for the Spring of 2015.

 - Students who are eligible for Federal Work Study (FWS) are responsible for accepting their Work Study award in the Self Service Student Banner account.

-- All On Campus Student Employment opportunities, including FWS, are posted on the campus job board.
-Cluck on the Jobs & Internships button below.
+- All On Campus Student Employment opportunities, including FWS, are posted on the campus job board, CareerTrax.

 Students are encouraged to follow up on all online resume submissions with the Hiring Supervisor, listed in the job posting to express their interest in the open position.